darasus/ai-blog/content/the-future-of-blockchain-technology-in-startups.md

   potential, and it will take time for businesses and investors to understand how to use it effectively.
 The technology is new, it is unregulated and doesn’t have a proven track record like other technologies like AI.
+intro: >-
+  In the last couple of years, there has been a lot of buzz around blockchain technology and its potential use cases.
+We have seen numerous companies launch blockchain-based products in various industries such as healthcare, supply chain, education, real estate and more.
+While this is great news for the adoption of this disruptive technology, investors are cautious about blockchain-based startups.

+  Not just because their track record so far has not been great but also because these new ventures face an uphill battle to get funded and succeed.
+The existing capital is mostly going towards internet of things (IoT) startups, artificial intelligence (AI), virtual reality (VR), and drones.

+  But that doesn’t mean it’s the end of road for blockchain technology in startups.
+In this blog post, we will explore why investors are skittish about blockchain-based startups right now and how you can help change that trend by launching one yourself.
+Read on to find out more.
 ---

 ## What is Blockchain Technology?